DISE

 What are the 5 required natural expense categories under DISE?

-Every relevant income statement line item must be disaggregated into these five categories (where applicable):
+- Every relevant income statement line item needs to be broken out into these five categories (where applicable):

 Do private companies have to comply with DISE?